joseeden/KodeKloud_Engineer_Labs/Tasks_131-140/TASK_132_Puppet_Create_Symlinks.md

 puppet parser validate blog.pp
 ```

 Login to the App server and switch to root.
+For the server credentials, check out the [Project Nautilus documentation.](https://kodekloudhub.github.io/kodekloud-engineer/docs/projects/nautilus)

 ```bash
 sshpass -p  '**********' ssh -o StrictHostKeyChecking=no tony@172.16.238.10